Kinematic analysis includes four components of deformation

 A deformed circular object has the same shape (though not, strictly, the same size) as the strain ellipse.

-If we superimpose the strain ellipse on the original unit circle, we can separate zones of extension from zones of shortening.
-These zones are separated by lines of no finite extension or LNFE
+If we superimpose the strain ellipse on the original unit circle, we can separate a field of finite extension from a field of finite shortening.
+These fields are separated by two lines of no finite extension or LNFE

 Depending on the dilation and the shape of the strain ellipse the LNFE may be closer to the long axis or the short axis.
 If the strain involves a lot of dilation (negative or positive) then all lines may have positive or negative s, and there is no LNFE.